wacncontent/CustomizeTool/addCommentOutput/articles/documentdb/documentdb-nodejs-get-started.md

 ##<a id="CreateColl"></a>Step 6: Create a collection

 > [AZURE.WARNING] **CreateDocumentCollectionAsync** will create a new S1 collection, which has pricing implications.
-For more details, please visit our [pricing page](https://azure.microsoft.com/pricing/details/documentdb/).
+For more details, please visit our [pricing <!-- deleted by customization page](/home/features/documentdb/#price) --><!-- keep by customization: begin --> page](https://azure.microsoft.com/pricing/details/documentdb/) <!-- keep by customization: end -->.

-A [collection](documentdb-resources.md#collections) can be created by using the [createCollection](https://azure.github.io/azure-documentdb-node/DocumentClient.html) function of the **DocumentClient** class.
+A <!-- deleted by customization [collection](/documentation/articles/documentdb-resources#collections) --><!-- keep by customization: begin --> [collection](documentdb-resources.md#collections) <!-- keep by customization: end --> can be created by using the [createCollection](https://azure.github.io/azure-documentdb-node/DocumentClient.html) function of the **DocumentClient** class.
 A collection is a container of JSON documents and associated JavaScript application logic.
-The newly created collection will be mapped to a [S1 performance level](documentdb-performance-levels.md).
+The newly created collection will be mapped to a [S1 performance <!-- deleted by customization level](/documentation/articles/documentdb-performance-levels) --><!-- keep by customization: begin --> level](documentdb-performance-levels.md) <!-- keep by customization: end -->.
 Add a function for creating your new collection in the app.js file with the *id* specified in the *config* object.
 Again, we'll check to make sure a collection with the same *FamilyCollection* id does not already exist.
 If it does exist, we'll return that collection instead of creating a new one.

     var getOrCreateCollection = function(callback) {